louieortiz/louieortiz.github.io/index.md

 ---
 ## about me 👨🏽‍💻

 I've always been fascinated by how the fundamental elements of our world connect.
 In particular, most of my wonders piqued from an introductory computer science course.
-The assignments gave precedence to debugging and data structures, yet the burning question lay unanswered in my mind: “What do these lines of code mean to the human experience?”
-My personal microcosm always embraced technology, but I began to question how this abstract idea of the human mind impacted our relationship with the modern world.
+The assignments gave precedence to debugging and data structures, yet the burning question lay unanswered in my mind: _What do these lines of code mean to the human experience?_ My personal microcosm always embraced technology, but I began to question how this abstract idea of the human mind impacted our relationship with the modern world.
+More specifically, how technological literacy and access contributes to the livelihood of marginalized populations.

-I grew up in East Los Angeles, a predominantly low-income Latinx community It wasn’t until studying Data Science at UC Berkeley that I was able to articulate my interests and put them in expedited motion.
-Through my pursuits, I have grounded myself in understanding the power of ethical technology and it’s role in STEM education.
+It wasn’t until studying Data Science at UC Berkeley that I was able to articulate these interests and put them in expedited motion.
+Through my pursuits, I have grounded myself in understanding the power of pratical technology and it’s role in STEM education.

+in progress